Birding Sites

 to or from Lost Maples via San Antonio, use this route

 so you can check the pond.
-In winter it is covered in ducks.
+Fall-to-spring it has ducks.

 I expect some very good birds have been there over the years.